jbalerna/SESYNC_JustWater/README.md

 * Updating code to be able to do some regression analysis of the correlation between project site locations (or budget, etc) and different sociodemographics
 * Consider some issues with the data:
+    + How to create variables accounting for stream location as a confounding variable (e.g., miles of stream in a given area)
     + How do we adjust for sociodemographic change (e.g., what happens before and after restoration projects are completed)?
     + What are appropriate time lags to consider?
     + What environmental justice variables can be extract from the data available (e.g., key stakeholders?)